unspecifier/quizzler/src/markdown/nha-modules.md

 While effective communication is important during all steps of the revenue cycle, it begins during registration and scheduling.

-© Registration and schedulin,
+- ✅ Registration and schedulin,

-CORRECT ire

 Effective communication starts at the point of service, which is during registration and scheduling.